Tensor Decomposition Networks for Fast Machine Learning Interatomic Potential Computations: Model and Training Configurations

-\paragraph{TDN configuration.} For both PubChemQCR and PubChemQCR-S datasets, TDN employs 6 graph‑transformer layers with MLP attention, an irreps‑channel dimension of 256, a maximum angular degree $L=1$, and a graph-transformer layer for the force output head.
-Also, the model is trained with batch size 32 under the above training protocol.
-For the OC20 \textsc{IS2RE-Direct} task, TDN adopts the same model configuration.
-For the OC20 \textsc{S2EF} task, TDN uses a similar configuration but with 12 graph‑transformer layers and an additional degree-$1$ bond-order orientation (BOO) feature~\citep{qu2024the} adding to the initial node embedding.
-For the OC22 \textsc{IS2RE} task, TDN also uses a similar configuration but with 6 graph‑transformer layers and an additional degree-$9$ BOO feature~\citep{qu2024the} adding to the initial node embedding.
+\paragraph{TDN model configuration.} For PubChemQCR and PubChemQCR-S datasets, TDN employs six graph‑transformer layers with MLP attention, an irreps‑channel dimension of 256, a maximum angular degree $L=1$, and a graph-transformer layer for the force output head.
+For the OC20 \textsc{IS2RE-Direct} task, TDN adopts the same model configuration and builds the radius graph on the fly with a cutoff of 5.0 and 500 neighbors.
+For the OC22 \textsc{IS2RE} task, TDN also uses a similar configuration with six graph‑transformer layers, a cutoff of 12.0 with 20 neighbors, and an additional degree-$9$ BOO feature~\citep{qu2024the} adding to the initial node embedding.

-\paragraph{Other baselines.} \cref{tab:baseline-configs} summarizes the configurations for all other baseline models.
-For FAENet we select the “simple” message‑passing variant; for MACE we include the residual interaction block.
-Initial attempts to train Equiformer with its OC20 original settings (6 layers, hidden irreps 256x0e+256x1e or 256x0e+128x1e) failed to converge; we therefore adopt a reduced configuration of 4 layers with irreps 128x0e+64x1e.
-For all tensor-product-based methods including NequIP~\citep{batzner20223}, MACE~\citep{batatia2022mace}, PACE~\citep{xu2024equivariant}, Allegro~\citep{musaelian2023learning}, SevenNet~\citep{park2024scalable}, and Equiformer~\citep{liao2022equiformer}, only even‐parity irreps are retained and $L_{max} = 2$ except for Equiformer.